SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 Origin Address Use Policy
 ====================================

-The usage of Origin address(IP) is determined according to the following elements.
+The usage of the Origin address(IP) is determined according to the following elements.

--  :ref:`env-vhost-activeorigin` Address format(IP or Domain) and stanby address
+-  :ref:`env-vhost-activeorigin` Address format(IP or Domain) and standby address
 -  `Error Dectection and Recovery`_
 -  `Health-Checker`_

 The origin address is frequently excluded/recovered when running a service.
-STON uses IP table based origin address, and information be accessed by `origin-status`_ API.
+STON uses an IP table-based origin address, and information can be accessed by an `origin-status`_ API.

 If you set the origin address with an IP, the setting is much simpler than using a domain.

--  Nothing will modify IP list unless you change the configuration.
+-  Nothing will modify the IP list unless you change the configuration.
--  IP address will not be expired by TTL.
+-  The IP address will not be expired by TTL.
--  Exclusion/recovery works based on IP address.
+-  Exclusion/recovery works based on the IP address.

-If the origin address is set as a domain, you have to use Resolving to acquire IP.
+If the origin address is set as a domain, you have to resolve it to acquire an IP.
 ( recorded in :ref:`admin-log-dns` .)
-IP list can be changed dynamically, and all IPs are only valid for valid TTL.
+An IP list can be changed dynamically, and all IPs are only valid for the valid TTL.

--  Domain is periodically Resolving(1~10 seconds).
+-  The domain is periodically resolved (1~10 seconds).
--  Organize IP table to use from Resolving result.
+-  Organize an IP table based upon the resolution.
--  All IPs are valid as long as TTL is valid, and IPs will not be used if TTL is expired.
+-  All IPs are valid as long as the TTL is valid.
+IPs will not be used if the TTL is expired.
--  If an identical IP is Revolving, renew TTL.
+-  If an identical IP is resolved, renew the TTL.
--  IP table should not be cleared.
-(Even if TTL is expired) Latest IPs are not discarded.
+-  The IP table should not be cleared even if the TTL is expired.
+The most recent IPs will not be discarded.

-Even if you set the origin address as a domain, error/recovery features work based on IP address.
+Even if you set the origin address as a domain, the error/recovery features work based on the IP address.
-DNS client(STON) can not identify changes of IP addresses in the domain.
+The DNS client (which is STON) can not identify changes of IP addresses in the domain.
-However, if the domain consists of unknown IP addresses, server failure cannot properly processed.
+However, if the domain consists of unavailable IP addresses, server failure cannot be properly processed.

-Error/Recovery policies of the domain address are listed in the below.
+Domain address error/recovery policies are listed below:

--  If all known IP addresses for a domain are inactivated, related domain address will also be inactive.
+-  If all known IP addresses for a domain are inactivated, the related domain address will also be inactive.
 -  If a new IP is resolved to the inactive domain, the IP will be inactivated.
--  If TTL of all IPs are expired, inactive domain will not be reactivated.
+-  If the TTLs of all the IPs are expired, the inactive domain will not be reactivated.
--  At least one of IP addresses of the inactive domain should be recovered in order to reactivate the domain.
+-  At least one of the IP addresses of the inactive domain should be recovered in order to reactivate the domain.

-It could be quite difficult to understand, but `origin-status`_ API will help you to understand more about the service operation status.
+It might be quite difficult to understand, but the `origin-status`_ API will help you to get to know more about the service operation status.